MicrosoftDocs/sql-docs/azure-sql/database/local-dev-experience-sql-database-emulator.md

 ms.date: 05/24/2022
 ---

-# Introducing the Azure SQL Database emulator (Preview)
+# Introducing the Azure SQL Database emulator (preview)
 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

-This article introduces the Azure SQL Database emulator (currently in preview), which provides the ability to locally validate database and query design together with client application code in a simple and frictionless model as part of the application development process.
+This article introduces the Azure SQL Database emulator (preview), which provides the ability to locally validate database and query design together with client application code in a simple and frictionless model as part of the application development process.
 The Azure SQL Database emulator is a critical component that speeds up the overall workflow for application developers and database professionals.
 You can use the Azure SQL Database emulator as part of [the local development experience for Azure SQL Database](local-dev-experience-overview.md).

 To get started, see how to [set up a dev environment](local-dev-experience-set-up-dev-environment.md) and the [Quickstart](local-dev-experience-quickstart.md).